Klein, David J.

 - Author, “Keeping Business Out of the Bedroom: Protecting Personal Privacy Interests from the Retail World,” 15 J. Marshall J. Computer & Info.
 L. 391 (1997)

-- State Bar of Texas - Environmental and Natural Resource Section, Vice Chair - Administrative and Public Law Section
+- State Bar of Texas - Environmental and Natural Resource Section, Chair 2020-2021

-- Austin Bar Association - Environmental Law Section - Administrative Law Section
+- Austin Bar Association - Environmental Law Section and Administrative Law Section

 - Capital Area Suburban Exchange